 She has created curriculums for and worked with hundreds of students of all ages, from as young as fourth grade to adult education.

 For teen and young adult classes, workshops are molded to aid students in better understanding the refugee crisis and to build empathy for those facing persecution today.
 Contemporary chapters of this work paired with historical context are an important opportunity to have challenging conversations in a safe space.
 Rachael's goal is to bring a contemporary context to the history of World War II and to break the norm of teaching from exclusive narratives.
 She encourages her students (of all ages) to think about how the past -- both personal and political -- has come to effect the present.

 For adult education, Rachael often focuses on the personal journey she took following in her grandmother’s footprints, exploring the coexistence between trauma and resilience and the importance of storytelling from generation to generation.
 She does not shy away from the grief that lays within the pages of her grandmother's history and speaks about her own experience with the sudden death of her young husband.
 She is driven to tell stories of migration through a restorative lens that empowers the individual's role within their collective community.

 March 2019 : Temple Isaiah (MA) / Adult Education

 February 2019 : Congregation Dorshei Tzedek (MA) / 6th grade

 2018 - 2019 : Temple Isaiah / Heroes & Heroines of the Holocaust (MA) /11th grade

 2018 - 2019 : Facing History & Ourselves with Temple Sinai (MA) / 10-12th grade

 A project-based learning program to teach Holocaust history and train students in collecting testimony from survivors.

-To request a speaking engagement, please contact : firstname.lastname@example.org
+To inquire about a speaking engagement or teaching opportunity, please contact : firstname.lastname@example.org